|Using Spatial Data with SAS/GIS Software|

 For example, you may have two spatial databases that contain the county boundaries of adjoining states.
-You can build a merged spatial entry that references both states and view a single map that contains both states' counties.
-Otherwise, you would have to import a new map containing the two states' counties.
+You can build a merged spatial entry that references both states and then you can view a single map containing both states' counties.
+Otherwise, you would have to import a new map that contains the two states' counties.
 This new map would double your spatial data storage requirements.

-Spatial entries are created and modified using the SPATIAL statement in the GIS procedure.
+Spatial entries are created and modified by using the SPATIAL statement in the GIS procedure.

-Note: You can also create a new spatial entry by selecting the following from the GIS Map window's menu bar:
+Note: You can also create a new spatial entry by making the following selections from the GIS Map Window's menu bar:

-The following additional statements in the GIS procedure also update the information in the spatial entry:
+The following other statements in the GIS procedure also update the information in the spatial entry:

 You can view a formatted report of the contents of a spatial entry by submitting a SPATIAL CONTENTS statement in the GIS procedure.

 for more information about using the GIS procedure to create, modify, or view

 A coverage entry is a SAS catalog entry of type GISCOVER that defines the subset, or coverage, of the spatial data that is available to a map.
 SAS/GIS maps refer to coverages rather than directly to the spatial data.